About smart meters

-Following an extensive review of the Smart Meter program in 2011, major changes were made to ensure consumers receive the benefits.
+Following an extensive review of the smart meter program that was undertaken in 2011, major changes were made to the program to ensure consumers receive the benefits.

 - Subsidising in-home displays to help households control their energy bills.

 - Progressively offering remote connections for Victorians moving house, saving customers around $15, or more than $100 after hours.

 - Toughening the regulation of smart meter cost recovery by distribution businesses, including removing the automatic allowance for cost overruns of 10 to 20 per cent put in place under the former Labor government.